alisaifee/coredis/docs/source/compatibility.rst

 SORT
 ****

-Sort the elements in a list, set or sorted set
+Sorts the elements in a list, a set, or a sorted set, optionally storing the result.

 - Documentation: `SORT <https://redis.io/commands/sort>`_
 - Implementation: :meth:`~coredis.Redis.sort`